Data protection and leak vectors: the custom GPT model

 The advent of generative AI, and more specifically of personalized GPT models, has attracted a great deal of interest from users and companies alike, as well as from cybercriminals.
 Personalized GPTs are particularly vulnerable to the exposure of additional knowledge sources.

 The last few months have been lively in the world of AI, especially with the craze for custom GPT models (1).
 OpenAI now offers to create a custom ChatGPT model with specific instructions and the addition of additional information to its knowledge base.
-We’re talking about unprecedented flexibility, requiring no programming and giving users the ability to configure them to specific contexts and purposes, and make it available to a third party.
+We’re talking about unprecedented flexibility, requiring no programming and giving users the ability to configure them for specific contexts and purposes, and to make it available to a third party.

 This new feature has attracted many users to test it, both for personal and professional use.
 While these advances in AI herald significant changes in many areas, they raise a crucial issue of the privacy of the information provided to the knowledge base of these custom GPT models.